• Art magazine

 At the end of 2022, the Kulturraum Gallery another worldwide renowned artist of the international pop art scene alongside Mr. Brainwash

-Michel Friess is undoubtedly one of the most renowned pop art artists in Germany and worldwide.
-His creative and artistic path was recognized with numerous awards and art prices, including the Global Art Award in Shanghai, also known as the "Oscar of the art scene" Mixed Media/Graffiti category in November 2020 .
+Michel Friess is undoubtedly one of the most renowned Pop Art artists in Germany and worldwide.
+His creative and artistic career has been recognized with numerous awards and prizes, including the Global Art Award in Shanghai, also known as the "Oscar of the art scene ," which he won in November 2020 in the Mixed Media/Graffiti .

 Michel Friess has been an integral part of the Kulturraum Gallery for six years and has demonstrated its artistic versatility with its successful exhibitions in Speyer, Germany, Europe, America and Asia.
 Each of his works is made in painstaking Handmade , making each sieve made of wood and covered by hand.